ekqt/ekqtblog/src/data/understanding-color-schemes.md

 Two things to keep in mind with dark themes:

 1. Users will generally be in the dark while using this theme, so test in the dark.
-2. Colors should desaturate as to not vibrate on the screne due to being over-intense.
+2. Colors should desaturate as to not vibrate on the screen due to being over-intense.

 ### Brand